US gasoline prices rise again on talk of banning Russian oil

 Energy prices are contributing to the worst inflation that Americans have seen in 40 years, far outpacing higher wages.
 Consumer prices jumped 7.5% in January, compared with a year earlier, and analysts predict a 7.9% increase when the government reports February figures later this week.

 Oil prices soared early Monday before retreating.
 Benchmark U.S. crude surged to $130 a barrel overnight, then moderated to around $119, a 3% gain, in afternoon trading.
 The international price skyrocketed to $139 before falling back to about $123 a barrel.
-Major U.S. stock indexes were down more than 2%.
+U.S. stocks tumbled, with the S&P 500 falling 3%, its biggest drop in 16 months.

+Crude prices plummeted in early 2020 as economies around the world shut down because of COVID-19 — the price of futures even turned negative, meaning some sellers were paying buyers to take oil.
+Prices rebounded, however, as demand recovered faster than producers pulled oil out of the ground and inventories dried up.

+Still, few forecasters saw this week’s surge coming.
+Just a month ago, the Energy Department predicted oil would average around $80 a barrel this year.
+That was before Russia invaded Ukraine on Feb.
+24.

 The United States is the world’s largest oil producer — ahead of Saudi Arabia and Russia — but it is also the biggest oil consumer, and it can’t meet that staggering demand with domestic crude alone.